Odd News Roundup: Colombian beetles exported to Japan with help from cryptocurrency; Birth control for Colombia's hippos: Contraceptive darts and more | Business

 Birth control for Colombia's hippos: Contraceptive darts

 Colombia's hippos, an oversized legacy of deceased drug lord Pablo Escobar, are being darted with adapted contraceptives normally used for controlling deer populations to stop over-breeding.
-Around 90 hippopotamus, descendents of those Escobar imported more than 30 years ago for his private zoo, are thought to roam Colombia, said David Echeverri, coordinator for forests and biodiversity at regional environmental authority Cornare, in an interview.
+Around 90 hippopotami, descendants of those Escobar imported more than 30 years ago for his private zoo, are thought to roam Colombia, said David Echeverri, coordinator for forests and biodiversity at regional environmental authority Cornare, in an interview.

 In Naples, Three Wise Men get COVID health pass to visit Jesus' manger